Thermal-imaging cameras were once the preserve of the military. Now you can get one that clips to your phone

 It’s not an essential piece of kit, but it’s certainly a well-priced, clever addition to your boat’s engineering arsenal that could come into its own as an additional MOB search tool or finding your way into a dark anchorage.

-An upgraded model, the FLIR One Pro, will be available later in 2018.
+An upgraded model, the FLIR One Pro, is also available.
 Flir One iPhone model £220. www.raymarine.co.uk

 BEST OF THE REST